This course is available for students in the BA Urban Studies programme and to a limited amount of external students.

 To successfully complete the course, please take note of the following:

-The end grade of the course is established by determining the weighted average of the Midterm Exam grade and Final Exam grade.
+The end grade of the course is established by determining the weighted average of the midterm exam grade, final exam grade, and participation grade.

-The weighted average of the Midterm exam grade and the Final Exam grade needs to be 5.50 or higher.
+The weighted average of the midterm exam grade, final exam grade, and participation grade needs to be 5.50 or higher.

 If the end grade is insufficient (lower than a 6.0), or if (one or two of) the exam grades are lower than 5.50, there is a possibility of retaking the written examination material, replacing the previous exam grade(s).